 “Make your own fate.”

-Those who wish to be a cleric of Corva may use the following domains:
+Those who wish to be a cleric of Corva may use the following Divine Orders:

 Death